jibrelnetwork/jibrel-com-web/README.md

 ## Deployment

-Required production run environment variables:
+Required server run environment variables:

 - `NODE_ENV` = `staging` for development and staging server, `production` for production server
 - `JWT_SECRET` = any secret string for session token signing / verifying.
 There is already a secret in default config, but it is not suitable for production.